neuro-inc/neuro-cli/neuro-cli/docs/blob.md

 ### mkcredentials

-Create a new bucket crednetial
+Create a new bucket credential

 #### Usage